 This Day In Writing History

-On April 17th, 1981, the original, unexpurgated version of Sister Carrie, the controversial novel by the famous American writer Theodore Dreiser, was published by the University of Pennsylvania Press.
+On April 17th, 1981, the original, unexpurgated version of Sister Carrie, the classic, controversial novel by the famous American writer Theodore Dreiser, was published by the University of Pennsylvania Press.

 Dreiser, then 28 years old, wrote the original manuscript of Sister Carrie in eight months, between 1899 and 1900.
 The first publisher he approached found his writing "[Not] sufficiently delicate to depict without offense to the reader the continued illicit relations of the heroine."

 Fearing the novel would never be published in its original version, Dreiser began work on a major rewrite.
 With help from his wife and his friend and fellow writer Arthur Henry, he cut 40,000 words and made other changes, including an alternate ending.

 When Dreiser approached publisher Doubleday, Page and Company with his new manuscript, junior partner Walter Page loved the novel and accepted it for publication, offering the author a verbal contract.
 Unfortunately, senior partner Frank Doubleday had a different reaction.

 Doubleday found Sister Carrie extremely distasteful and unsuitable for publication, but Page's contract with Dreiser was binding, so he couldn't cancel it.
 So, he decided to sabotage the novel instead.
 He refused to promote the book in any way.

 Not only that, Doubleday gave it a bland, red cover, with only the names of the novel and the author on it.
 Less than 500 copies were sold.
 When Doubleday's wife complained that the novel was too sordid, he withdrew it from circulation completely.

 Theodore Dreiser earned only $68.40 from the ill-fated first publication of Sister Carrie.
 The ordeal drove the writer to a nervous breakdown and turned him off writing for ten years.
 Ironically, it also ended up saving his life.